CloudCannon/pagefind/docs/content/docs/hosting.md

 > In the future, hopefully a `wasm-src` attribute / SRI hash validation will be supported in CSP, as proposed in [chrome#961485](https://bugs.chromium.org/p/chromium/issues/detail?id=961485), [chrome#945121](https://bugs.chromium.org/p/chromium/issues/detail?id=945121).
 [Open an issue](https://github.com/CloudCannon/pagefind/issues) if this is now the case!

+If you're using the Pagefind UI snippet as documented you will also need `unsafe-inline`, but this could also be addressed by moving the Pagefind initialization into one of your existing javascript files.